Top

 summarizing ecological significance of seed dispersal

 Table.
-Summary of seed dispersal types
+Seed dispersal types

-Dispersal vector Term Example
+Dispersal vector (term): species

 *: species producing fine, such as Drosera spp. seeds are considered to be wind dispersal.